 Dennis Wilson was one of the Wilson brothers that were part of the legendary Beach Boys.
 The brothers Brian, Dennis and Carl formed the band with their cousin Mike Love and friend Al Jardine to change the music industry forever with classic albums such as Pet Sounds (1966).

-Dennis had a unique lifestyle in the group.
-Rebel, always at mad with his father, Murray, he was the only beach boy who actually surfed.
-Also if he hadn’t suggested the theme for the first single of the band, “Surfin ‘”, maybe the Beach Boys wouldn’t even exist.
+Dennis was the only beach boy who actually surfed and he was the one who suggested the theme for the first single of the band, “Surfin'”.

 Dennis Wilson meets Charles Manson